liamtlr/CV/README.md

 ## My current role ##

-I'm a junior developer at [Cubed Attribution](http://withcubed.ai), based in Cardiff.
+I'm a junior developer at [CUBED Attribution](http://cubed.ai), based in Cardiff.
 We amalgamate 1st, 2nd and 3rd Party datasets and then apply machine learning and engaging data visualisation to help marketing professionals target their customers more effectively.
 As part of a development team of 6, my role here has been truly full stack.
 As a junior I have had full responsibility for full feature development, working with the CEO and clients to define business requirements, and implementing these across the front and back end.

 ### Current stack